 Hygiene is the headline act

-At the very top of this list is cleaning and will be for many months to come.
-After that companies will push products through scary marketing practises, highlighting cleaning procedures to guests and operators.
-Travelers often have short memories, but with airports, hotels, rentals, all media channels and Governments hammering this issue home, hygiene in general will not go quietly into the night.
+At the very top of this list is the cleaning and will be for many months to come.
+After that companies will push products through scary marketing practices, highlighting cleaning procedures to guests and operators.
+Travelers often have short memories, but with airports, hotels, rentals, all media channels and Governments hammering this issue home, hygiene, in general, will not go quietly into the night.

 Consider your rental as an operating theatre and cleaners as surgeons (seriously).